MRGRAVITY817/guestbook/WIL.md

 - `rf/dispatch`: Add event into event-queue
 - `rf/reg-sub`: Registers new subscription to an event
 - `rf/subscribe`: Get reactive-value from subscription

+## Coercion and Validation with Reitit

+We need some way to convert EDN format into something else - like JSON.
+We use Reitit for this part.

+## Muuntaja

+_TODO: ADD NOTES_